microsoft/vscode-docs/docs/remote/create-dev-container.md

 1. Start with **Remote-Containers: Add Development Container Configuration Files...** in the Command Palette (`kbstyle(F1)`).
 2. Edit the contents of the `.devcontainer` folder as required.
 3. Try it with **Remote-Containers: Reopen in Container**.
-4. If you see an error, click on **Open Folder Locally** in the dialog that appears.
+4. If you see an error, select **Open Folder Locally** in the dialog that appears.
-5. After the window reloads, a copy of the **build log will appear** in the console so you can investigate the problem.
+5. After the window reloads, a copy of the **build log** will appear in the console so you can investigate the problem.
 Edit the contents of the `.devcontainer` folder as required.
 (You can also use the **Remote-Containers: Open Log File...** command to see the log again if you close it.)
 6. Run **Remote-Containers: Rebuild and Reopen in Container** and jump to step 4 if needed.

 If you already have a successful build, you can still edit the contents of the `.devcontainer` folder as required when connected to the container and then select **Remote-Containers: Rebuild Container** in the Command Palette (`kbstyle(F1)`) so the changes take effect.